harmony-one/x/progress/theo-fandrich.md

 ---

 2023-12-29 Fri: Conduct market research on top wallets / bridges / auctions with: fully re-deployable open source.
+Build out new Voice prototype and complete "Talk to ME!" feature with twitter integration.

 ---